-OFFICE ASSISTANT (S) (Y) #0882
+OFFICE ASSISTANT (S) (Y)

 PREREQUISITE: Good attendance record, 2.0 GPA, good citizenship, ability to handle detail, appearance and clothing acceptable for a public office, and office staff member approval.

-SCHOOL EDHS ORHS PHS GRADES 11-12 CREDIT 5 units per semester
+SCHOOL EDHS ORHS PHS UMHS IHS PCA GRADES 11-12 CREDIT 5 units per semester

-IHS

-Virtual Academy

-Students work as assistants to office staff

-doing varied clerical duties such as typing,

-filing, etc., Some business experience

-preferred but not required.
-Arrangements

-to sign up for an office assistant must be

-made by the respective office personnel
+Students work as assistants to office staff doing varied clerical duties such as typing, filing, etc., Some business experience preferred but not required.
+Arrangements to sign up for an office assistant must be made by the respective office personnel and student in advance.

-UMHS